golang/dep/README.md

   inputs, and produces lock-type information as its output.
 (An implementing tool gets to decide whether these are represented as one or two files).
 * A **project** concept, where projects comprise the set of Go packages in a rooted tree on the filesystem.
 (Generally, the root should be where the manifest/lock are, but that's up to the tool.)
+Happily, that’s the same set of packages that a `vendor/` directory covers.
 * You don't manually change what's under `vendor/` - leave it up to the `vsolver`-driven tool.